Medical Marijuana for Other Debilitating Conditions in Florida

 Bring a valid Florida ID and comprehensive medical records from your treating physician documenting your condition, treatment history, and current symptom burden.
 Dr. Stratt will evaluate your specific situation.

-Get Certified for Other Debilitating Conditions
+Get Your Medical Marijuana Card for Other Debilitating Conditions

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.